Colombians cheer killing of guerrilla kingpin

 Cano went from being a middle-class communist youth activist in Bogota to become the top FARC leader after taking part in peace talks in Venezuela and Mexico during the 1990s.

 The strike that killed him underscored how Colombia's military can now attack rebel leaders in the country's most remote regions.
-Once a powerful force controlling large swaths of Colombia, the FARC is at its weakest in decades.
+The FARC is at its weakest in decades.

 Desertions and military operations have whittled down rebel ranks to about 7,000 fighters, but the FARC has survived for more than 40 years and still has a cadre of experienced mid-level commanders.
 Rebels are relying increasingly on hit-and-run tactics and ambushes in rural areas.